zntheory/itu-bds-sdse/lessons/08-developer-behavior/B-working-with-github-in-a-team.md

 ---
 description: "Basics of Git."
-title: "Working with Github in a team"
+title: "Working with GitHub in a team"
 keywords:
   - Software engineering
   - Git
 ---

-## Github in practice
+## GitHub in practice

 *(Live session)*